feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 $$ max{\pi{\theta}, D} \mathbb{E\_{c \sim G}}{\mathbb{E\_{s,a,s' \sim \pi{\theta},z}{\log P\_D (z|s'-s)}} = max{\pi{\theta}, D}\mathbb{E\_{c\sim G}}{\mathbb{E_{s,a,s' \sim \mathcal{D}}}{\pi{\theta}(a|s,z) \log P_D(z|s'-s)}} $$

-The two terms above are optimized by two networks: (i) a VQ-VAE style network, and (ii) a Gaussian actor.
+The two terms on the right-hand side are optimized by two networks: (i) a VQ-VAE style network, and (ii) a Gaussian actor.

 **Training the Model**

 So what is the process for training the model?
 First, we collect examples, which is straightforward.
 We chose to work with examples rather than expert policies because examples of success are easier to come by in nature, especially if we think back to our motivation of Internet data.

 Then we pass these examples through a Vector-Quantized Variational Auto-Encoder (VQ-VAE) that will cluster them.
 These labels are passed to a generator, which in this context is a Gaussian actor, that will recover a probability distribution based on the current state and proposed cluster label.
-Let’s take a closer look at the architecture.

 **A. The Clustering Network**